robwschlegel/Intro_R_Workshop/docs/08-mapping_style.md

 <p class="caption">(\#fig:maps-world)The built in global shape file.</p>
 </div>

 Jikes!
 It's as simple as that to load a map of the whole planet.
-Usually we are not going to want to make a map of the entire planet, so let's see how to focus on just the area around Ssouth Africa.
+Usually we are not going to want to make a map of the entire planet, so let's see how to focus on just the area around South Africa.

 ```r